 State law requires that new students entering the district must provide a current immunization record and birth certificate.
-If immunization boosters are needed you will be notified by the school office.
+If immunization boosters are needed, you will be notified by the school office.
 Students who have not completed the required immunizations will be excluded until requirements are met.
-The only exception that the State of Michigan will accept is if the parent or guardian obtains a waiver from the health department refusing the immunization on religious grounds or if there is other documented medical conditions to waive the immunization(s).
+The only exception that the State of Michigan will accept is if the parent or guardian obtains a waiver from the health department refusing the immunization on religious grounds or if there are other documented medical conditions to waive the immunization(s).

-In order for the child to enter 6th grade, they must have had the Hepatitis B and Chicken Pox vaccinations.
-These records will be collected during the fifth grade to facilitate an easier transition of records to the middle school.
+In order for the child to enter 6^{th grade}, they must have had the Hepatitis B and Chicken Pox vaccinations.
+These records will be collected during the fifth grade to facilitate an easier transition of records to middle school.

-Individuals With Disabilities
+Individuals with Disabilities

-The American's with Disabilities Act (A.D.A.) and section 504 of the Rehabilitation Act provide that no individual will be discriminated against on the basis of a disability.
-This protection applies not just to the student, but to all individuals who have access to the District's programs and facilities.
+The Americans with Disabilities Act (A.D.A.) and section 504 of the Rehabilitation Act provide that no individual will be discriminated against based on a disability.
+This protection applies not just to the student, but to all individuals who have access to the district's programs and facilities.